 ▲ Edenicity magnifies this trend.

-But the thing that may not be so obvious when you look at the reference design is that Edenicity is scalable.
+But the thing that may not be so obvious when you look at the Reference Design is that Edenicity is scalable.
 You can get that reference design going to edenicity.com and clicking the News link.
-And once you have it, you'll notice that it's based on a population of 5.4 million people with a commute of four minutes from anywhere in the city to the city center and the longest door to door trip of 25 minutes or less.
+And once you have it, you'll notice that it's based on a population of 5.4 million people with a commute of four minutes from anywhere in the city to the city center and a longest door to door trip of 25 minutes or less.
 All of this for a cost of about $58 a month.

 Now, if you increase that city in that design to 34 million people, the commute doubles to a shocking 7.6 minutes to city center.
 And the longest door to door trip becomes not 25 but 32.5 minutes, and your costs skyrocket to $78 a month.

 Of course, we can compare that to today's status quo, where millions of people spend three or more hours a day and $400 plus per month commuting.
 So just on transportation alone, Edenicity wins big.

 Now the rise of cities like Singapore in New York City and Luxembourg show that cities are becoming the new centers of political and economic power in the world.
 Cities have huge incentives to modernize (strike that; I mean edenize).
 But most people won't realize this until much too late.